gravelCompBio/Claspp_forward/README.md

-We provided code to test Phosformer-ST (see section below)
+We provided code to test CLASPP (see section below)

 :tada: you are know ready to run the code :tada: